 \section{Results}

 Transitions from the windy state to the roll state occurred in all of our simulations.
 Each transition was detected as in \citet{wang2020zonal} by using the vertical-to-horizontal ratio of Reynolds numbers, $Re_z/Re_x=\sqrt{\langle w^2\rangle_V/\langle u^2\rangle_V}$, where $\langle\cdot\rangle_V$ denotes a volume average. \Cref{fig:flow} shows one such time series from a simulation where the transition occurred relatively quickly (panel $a$), along with temperature fields before, during and after the transition (panels $b$--$e$).
-To precisely define the time $\tau$ of a transition, at each $Ra$ we time-averaged the windy state and the roll state to find the mean $Re_z/Re_x$ value of each, then we used the midpoint of these two values as the transition threshold.
+To precisely define the time $\tau$ of a transition, at each $Ra$ we time-averaged $Re_z/Re_x$ in the windy state and in the roll state to find the mean value of each state, then we used the average of these two values as the transition threshold.
 The first time $Re_z/Re_x$ crosses this threshold defines the lifetime $\tau$ of the simulation.
-Results are insensitive to the exact threshold; using the roll-state mean of $Re_z/Re_x$ as the threshold increases the ensemble-averaged lifetime by less than 2\% at the smallest $Ra$ (when lifetimes are shortest), and this percentage decreases quickly as $Ra$ is raised.
+Results are insensitive to the exact threshold; if we instead use the roll-state mean value of $Re_z/Re_x$ as the threshold, the ensemble-averaged lifetime increases by less than 2\% at the smallest $Ra$ (when lifetimes are shortest), and this percentage of increase is smaller at larger $Ra$.